soldarlabs/oapi-litegraph-nodegen/README.md

 } from "@soldarlabs/oapi-litegraph-nodegen";
 import { LGraph, LGraphCanvas } from "litegraph.js";

-// Create a new graph
+// Create a new graph.
 const graph = new LGraph();
 const canvas = new LGraphCanvas("#graphcanvas", graph);

-// Apply canvas optimizations (optional) optimizeCanvas(canvas, {
+// Apply canvas optimizations (optional). optimizeCanvas(canvas, {
-  pointerEvents: true,  // Enable pointer events for better performance });
+  pointerEvents: true,  // Enable pointer events for better performance.
+});

-// Initialize the node generator const generator = new NodeGenerator();
+// Initialize the node generator. const generator = new NodeGenerator();

 // Add an OpenAPI specification.